Tsukasane/All-in-generative-models/README.md

 _Only art and science can elevate mankind to the divine heights._ -- Ricarda Huch

+☆ indicates me / my opinions / my notes

+☆ NOTEs are in .pdf format, since github suffers from displaying Markdown formulas.

+☆ If there is anything you want to discuss, please feel free to contact tsukasazyin@gmail.com.

 ## Course

 [16726-Learning-Based-Image-Synthesis](https://learning-image-synthesis.github.io/sp24/schedule/)   -- Jun-yan Zhu@CMU | 2024Spring